-The very first step in the marketing management process starts with conducting a market research.
-As previously mentioned, if a product is a new launch, then the company is likely to be in the blind for the future propects of the product.
-They do not know what product the market needs, should they go for a new product or do a product extension, what will be the expected turnover increase from the new product, etc. Such questions are answered by market research.
+The very first step in the marketing strategies starts with conducting a market analysis.
+As previously mentioned, if a product is a new launch, then the company is likely to be in the blind for the future projects of the product.
+The marketing manager do not know what product the market needs, should they go for a new product or do a product extension, what will be the expected turnover increase from the new product, etc. Such questions are answered by market research.
 Thus, to even start thinking of launching a new product, market research is necessary.

 Before making a marketing strategy, you need to know the market.
 As market research has already been done, marketing strategy forms the second step in marketing management process.
 The marketing strategy takes several points in consideration.

 Simple things such as segmentation, targeting and positioning are a part of Marketing strategy.
 However, tough things like deciding the marketing mix as well as getting the positioning strategy right are also involved.
 Core competencies like financials and production are also to be analysed during the marketing strategy stage.
 Taking all these things in consideration, a marketing strategy is formed.